Non-Log-Concave and Nonsmooth Sampling via Langevin Monte Carlo Algorithms: Numerical Simulations

 Then we generate 1000 samples using both MYULA and ULPDA.
 We take the smoothing parameters of the Moreau envelopes of the MC-TV and ME-TV priors $\gamma_{\mathrm{MC}} = \gamma_{\mathrm{ME}}=15$, the step sizes of MYULA and ULPDA $\gamma_{\mathrm{MYULA}}=0.2\sigma^2$, $\gamma_{\mathrm{ULPDA}}=0.95\sigma^2$ and $\lambda_{\mathrm{ULPDA}}=1$, and the smoothing parameter of the Moreau envelope in MYULA $\lambda_{\mathrm{MYULA}}=\sigma^2$.
 For MYULA, the proximity operator of the TV pseudonorm is solved with the algorithm in \cite{beck2009fasttv} with 10 iterations.
 We present experiments for another test image, \texttt{einstein}, of size $d=667\times 877$ pixels in Appendix 3.

-To evaluate the quality of the samples, \Cref{tab:camera} presents the signal-to-noise ratios (SNR), peak signal-to-noise ratios (PSNR) and mean-squared errors (MSE) of the posterior means. \Cref{fig:camera_posterior_means_ULPDA,fig:camera_posterior_means_MYULA} present the blurred and noisy version of the test image, and the posterior means of the samples generated by ULPDA and MYULA.
+To evaluate the quality of the samples, \Cref{tab:camera} presents the signal-to-noise ratios (SNR), peak signal-to-noise ratios (PSNR) and mean-squared errors (MSE) of the posterior means. \Cref{fig:camera_posterior_means_ULPDA,fig:camera_posterior_means_MYULA} present the blurred and noisy version of the test image, and the posterior means of the samples generated by ULPDA and MYULA. \Cref{fig:camera_snr_psnr_mse} plots the SNRs, PSNRs and MSEs against iterations (or samples for sampling methods).

-From \Cref{tab:camera} and \Cref{fig:camera,fig:camera_posterior_means_ULPDA,fig:camera_posterior_means_MYULA}, we make the following observations: \begin{enumerate} \item For the correctly specified models $\scrM_1$--$\scrM_3$, the posterior means of samples generated with ULPDA based on the MC-TV ($\scrM_2$) and ME-TV ($\scrM_3$) priors yield higher SNRs and PSNRs, as well as lower MSEs than the one based on the TV prior.
+From \Cref{tab:camera} and \Cref{fig:camera,fig:camera_posterior_means_ULPDA,fig:camera_posterior_means_MYULA,fig:camera_snr_psnr_mse}, we make the following observations: \begin{enumerate} \item For the correctly specified models $\scrM_1$--$\scrM_3$, the posterior means of samples generated with ULPDA based on the MC-TV ($\scrM_2$) and ME-TV ($\scrM_3$) priors yield higher SNRs and PSNRs, as well as lower MSEs than the one based on the TV prior.
 More specifically, $\scrM_3$ has the best performance out of these three.

 \item Compared with the MAP estimates (cf.~the optimization formulation), the posterior means of samples generated with ULPDA also have better performance in terms of the above three metrics.

 \item For the misspecified models $\scrM_4$--$\scrM_9$, as opposed to the correctly specified models $\scrM_1$--$\scrM_3$, the posterior means of samples generated with both MYULA and ULPDA based on the MC-TV ($\scrM_5$ and $\scrM_8$) and ME-TV priors yield lower SNRs and PSNRs, as well as higher MSEs than the one based on the TV prior.